amanbhurji/parkingratecalc/README.md

 Please do not hesitate to reach out and ask any questions

+## Api

+The openapi spec defines the api.
+It can be found in `openapi.yaml`

+- Assumptions
+  - The `calculate` `GET` endpoint accepts data in the request body instead of the query params to solve the issue of having the reserved character(`+`) in the acceptable time values instead of some hacky solution that handles it in the url query parameter

 ## Build Instructions

-Compile the project with -
+### Compile the project -
 `sbt compile`

-Run the tests with -
+### Run the tests -
 `sbt test`

-Launch the server at port 8080 with -
+### Launch the server via sbt at port 8080 -
 `sbt service/run`

+### Launch the server via docker -

 The project uses a sbt plugin to create a docker image for the service.
 Creating an explicit dockerfile is unnecessary and a simple matter of copying the generated dockerfile if ever required

+*Requirements to create a docker image for the server* -
+ - Have a docker daemon running
+ - Initialize a git repository and make a commit including everything in the extracted project

 Create a docker image locally with -
 `sbt docker:publishLocal`
- - This uses a docker daemon so remember have it available
- - Uses git tags for figuring out project version

 Once the image is published, run the web service from within docker with - `docker run -p 8080:8080 <image-id>`

-## Api

-The openapi spec defines the api.
-It can be found in `openapi.yaml`

-- Assumptions
-  - The `calculate` `GET` endpoint accepts data in the request body instead of the query params to solve the issue of having the reserved character(`+`) in the acceptable time values instead of some hacky solution that handles it

 ## Testing the api

 Query the parking rate calculator endpoint